 Imaging such as ultrasounds may find pathologies in the uterine cavity or cervical canal

-PAP smear is important to rule out cervical pathology
+Cervical Screening Tests “CST” (previously PAP smear) are important to rule out cervical pathology

 Operative procedure such as hysteroscopy where a thin long camera is inserted through the cervix into the uterine cavity to visualise any pathology.
 A biopsy (curettage) can be done at the same time to be sent for histopathology to look for pathology at the cellular level, to rule out cancer or pre-cancer.

-The types of treatment for abnormally heavy vaginal bleeding depends on the cause.
+The type of treatment for abnormally heavy vaginal bleeding depends on the cause.

 If a uterine structural pathology is found, such as polyp or fibroid, usually surgical treatment is all that is required.

-Other treatments include hormonal or non hormonal medications.
-Hormonal treatment comes in many forms including oral tablet, injection, intravaginal ring, or intrauterine device.
-Non hormonal medication are usually oral tablets.
+Other treatments include hormonal or non-hormonal medications.
+Hormonal treatment comes in many forms including oral tablets, injections, intravaginal ring, or intrauterine device.
+Non-hormonal medications are usually oral tablets.

-Another surgical options include endometrial ablation where the lining of the uterus is removed to stop it from bleeding during periods.
+Another surgical option is endometrial ablation where the lining of the uterus is removed to stop it from bleeding during periods.